3schwartz/fga-operator/docs/README.md

         define owner: [user]
 ```

 The controller will call OpenFGA and create the new authorization model.
-The controller will update the `AuthorizationModel` with the new reference.
-It will move the old instance to `latestModels`.
+The controller will update the AuthorizationModel with the new reference and move the old instance to `latestModels`.

 ```
 apiVersion: extensions.openfga-controller/v1
 kind: AuthorizationModel